Examples

 greeting: "Multi-agent system ready."

-9 · Background mode with triggers
+9 · Background mode with channel providers

 app: